 - How are you strengthening existing networks in your community, as displacement increases?

 Innovation in Transit and Access to Mobility Choices

-- How can your community better access technology to improve mobility?
+- How could better access to technology improve mobility for your community?

 Creative Community Building

-Themes of collective memory and community storytelling, historic preservation, and local business development.
-Our interests extend beyond the concept of place-making to include the idea of place-keeping — the preservation of local identity through strengthening social bonds; celebrating neighborhood history; and developing strategies for enhancing neighborhood retail, food, and health services.
+We are seeking themes of collective memory and community storytelling, investment in historic neighborhood fabric, and local business development.
+Our interests extend beyond the concept of placemaking to include the idea of placekeeping—the preservation of local identity through strengthening social bonds, celebrating neighborhood history, and developing strategies for enhancing neighborhood retail, food, and health services.

-- How do we maintain authenticity while reinvigorating the social and economic well-being of a given community?
+- How do we preserve cultural identity while reinvigorating the social and economic well-being of a given community?

 - How can we build local capacity for economic development and promote local entrepreneurship?